Mitigating Errors in Analog Quantum Simulation by Hamiltonian Reshaping or Hamiltonian Rescaling

-Before discussing error mitigation, we first review a protocol designed to evaluate the eigen-energy differences of a given Hamiltonian using analog quantum simulators.
+\textbf{{\em Review of many-body spectroscopy technique.}} Before discussing error mitigation, we first review a protocol designed to evaluate the eigen-energy differences of a given Hamiltonian using analog quantum simulators.
 This technique is commonly referred to as many-body spectroscopy \cite{jurcevic2015spectroscopy,roushanSpectroscopicSignaturesLocalization2017}.
 Additionally, this protocol has been extended to digital quantum simulators as robust phase estimation \cite{kimmelRobustCalibrationUniversal2015,russoEvaluatingEnergyDifferences2021}.

 Consider an analog quantum simulator with \(n\) effective qubits, where the goal is to solve the eigenvalue problem of an effective Hamiltonian \(H\) that can be operated on the simulator.
 The eigenvalue problem of \(H\) is expressed as \(H \ket{\phi_j} = E_j \ket{\phi_j}\), with the set of eigenstates and corresponding eigenvalues denoted as \(\{\ket{\phi_j}, E_j\}\).
 Let \(S\) be the set of indices \(j\) such that \(j \in S\).
 Now, consider an arbitrary observable \(O\).
 By preparing the initial state \(\ket{\psi} = \sum_{j \in S} c_j \ket{\phi_j}\) and subsequently evolving it under the Hamiltonian \(H\) for a time duration \(t\), the expectation value \(\langle O \rangle(t)\) can be experimentally measured.
 The Fourier spectrum of \(\langle O \rangle(t)\) reveals information about the eigenvalue differences \(E_{l} - E_{m}\) (where \(l, m \in S\)).
 It can be demonstrated that the positions of the peaks in this spectrum correspond to these eigenvalue differences, thus enabling the solution of the eigenvalue problem.
 We proceed to present a detailed experimental protocol for general cases in four steps.